FuelLabs/sway/docs/book/src/blockchain-development/native_assets.md

 While you would still need a smart contract to handle the minting and burning of assets, the sending and receiving of these assets can be done independently of the asset contract.

 Just like the EVM however, Fuel has a standard that describes a standard API for Native Assets using the Sway Language.
-The ERC-20 equvalient for the Sway Language is the [SRC-20; Native Asset Standard](https://github.com/FuelLabs/sway-standards/blob/master/SRCs/src-20.md).
+The ERC-20 equivalent for the Sway Language is the [SRC-20; Native Asset Standard](https://github.com/FuelLabs/sway-standards/blob/master/SRCs/src-20.md).

 > **NOTE** It is important to note that Fuel does not have tokens.

 ### ERC-721 vs Native Asset

-On the EVM, an ERC-721 token or NFT is a contract that contains multiple tokens which are non-funigble with one another.
+On the EVM, an ERC-721 token or NFT is a contract that contains multiple tokens which are non-fungible with one another.

 On the FuelVM, the ERC-721 equivalent is a Native Asset where each asset has a supply of one.
 This is defined in the [SRC-20; Native Asset Standard](https://github.com/FuelLabs/sway-standards/blob/master/SRCs/src-20.md#non-fungible-asset-restrictions) under the Non-Fungible Asset Restrictions.

 In practice, this means all NFTs are treated the same as any other Native Asset on Fuel.
 When writing Sway code, no additional cases for handling non-fungible and fungible assets are required.